 The logical channel descriptor provides a default channel number label for services.
 This information is quasi-static.
-The logical channel descriptor may be inserted once in the second descriptor loop of the NIT.
-The logical channel number is not necessarily unique within the same original_network_id (except when its value is zero) but may be re-used for regional variants of a service or for local services with strictly not overlapping coverage.
-Hence the number is not unique within the original network.
+The logical channel descriptor may be inserted once in the second descriptor loop of the NIT (actual or other) or of the BAT.